Hickmahmohammed0/Fashion-website/README.md

 A modern and stylish fashion website featuring smooth scroll animations, brand links, and a Pinterest fashion inspiration page.
 Designed to provide an immersive user experience with trendy aesthetics.

 ## 🔥 Features
-- ✨ ScrollReveal Animations** for a dynamic browsing experience
+- ✨ ScrollReveal Animations for a dynamic browsing experience
-- 🔗 Links to Popular Fashion Brands** (Zara, Gucci, H&M, etc.)
+- 🔗 Links to Popular Fashion Brands (Zara, Elle, Vogue, etc.)
-- 📌 Pinterest Integration** for fashion inspiration
+- 📌 Pinterest Integration for fashion inspiration
-- 💌 Subscription Form** to stay updated on the latest trends
+- 💌 Subscription Form to stay updated on the latest trends

 ## 🛠️ Tech Stack